wolfysdl/EA-OTools/README.md

 `-forceLighting` - force using shaders for dynamic lighting on models

-`-genTexNames` - generate new 4-character names for textures
+`-genTexNames` - generate new 4-character names for textures which names exceeds the name length limit

 `-writeFsh` - write model textures to .fsh file